 Over summer your lawn may have had a bit of fungus, or even an attack of Army Grubs in the later months which have given a few areas a hard time.
 Ideally you want to encourage rapid recovery in these areas so that you minimise any thin patches coming into winter.
 A good way to boost these areas is with a liquid fertiliser.
 Liquid fertilisers contain plant ready nutrients which can be absorbed through the leaf of the grass as well as the soil.
 Look to the Lawn Lovers range for the best solution to revive these troubled areas.

 Just like you, the roots of your lawn need to be able to breathe.
 Lawn compaction can be a problem in high traffic areas and damp shaded areas, and particularly after high rainfall.
 If the soil is compacted, the lawn with thin out and eventually disappear.
-Keep on top of aeration sandalscompaction particularly coming into winter by loosening the soil with a pitchfork or aerator sandals.
+Keep on top of compaction particularly coming into winter by loosening the soil with a pitchfork or aerator sandals.
 If you have quite large areas which need to be aerated, you may want to look at hiring an aerator or coring machine.
 Applying gypsum to clay soils is also recommended at this time as well.

 If you’re located in an area which has just experienced quite a hot dry summer, it would also be recommended that you apply a wetting agent to correct any soil hydrophobicy issues.
 When soils become hydrophobic they repel water rather than absorbing it.
 This means that your watering becomes ineffective and dry patches occur much more frequently.
 A simple application of a hose-on wetting agent such as Lawn Lovers Lawn Soaker will work to correct this.